 We have a common goal, and that is to provide you with the best possible information about VPN providers and the possibilities they offer.
-This means that we constantly revise our articles, constantly repeat the tests (e.g. VPN speed test, every 2 weeks with each service) and furthermore, we do everything to make sure that our readers really get all their questions answered.
+This means that we constantly revise our articles, and constantly repeat the tests (e.g. VPN speed test, every 2 weeks with each service, which is an essential part of VPN comparison).
+Our VPN comparison research does everything to make sure that our readers get all their questions answered.

 That’s why you can reach us around the clock (unless we’re asleep, which rarely happens) and ask us questions, which we will answer personally and directly.
 We also help you directly by phone or with remote desktop tools to solve your problems.

 If you appreciate our service, then you recommend it to others.
 We pay for every VPN access we use for testing and every tested router out of our pocket.
 You can also use the links we provide, and in some cases, our VPN comparison site receives a small one-time commission from some providers.